 There was not the time to put the troops in order before launching the attack and the various regiments were left to force their way back out of the forest and begin the assault as best they could.

-Browne’s battalion turned about and marched back up Barossa Hill to attack Ruffin’s Division.
+Browne’s battalion turned about and marched back up Barrosa Hill to attack Ruffin’s Division.

 This put Browne in the centre of Graham’s line and well in front of it, with the rest of Dilkes’ Brigade coming up on his right and Wheatley’s Brigade on his left.

-Ruffin’s Division was forming up on the summit of Barossa Hill, when Browne’s battalion appeared from the woods at the bottom of the western side of the hill.
+Ruffin’s Division was forming up on the summit of Barrosa Hill, when Browne’s battalion appeared from the woods at the bottom of the western side of the hill.

 A broad ravine impeded Browne’s advance and, coming under heavy musketry with grape shot from Ruffin’s guns and suffering heavy casualties, Browne’s men took cover and could not for the moment be persuaded to resume the attack, but continued to fire on the French.